 "Do it to me just like I did to you.”

 He gave me instructions.
 A little faster, a little slower.
 He started moaning.
 I could feel the muscles in his leg tensing up.
-He grabbed the towel and put it over the top of his penis and started shuddering.
+He grabbed the towel and put it over the top of his penis, and began shuddering.
 I could feel the semen and jerked my hand away.
 He didn't notice.

 When he was done, he cleaned himself up, threw the towel in the backseat, and pulled his pants back up.
 He looked at me.